How spatial patterns can lead to less resilient ecosystems: Results

-Due to boundary effects, where the vegetation density must go smoothly to zero, our model does not allow for strictly homogeneous states with $b\neq 0$.
-However, far from these vegetation-desert boundaries (i.e., in the bulk of the vegetated area), we can disregard boundary effects and obtain quasi-homogeneous solutions from the nonspatial terms of Eq.\,\eqref{eq1}.
-These solutions are $b_{\pm}(\eta, \kappa) = \kappa \pm \sqrt{ \kappa^2-2\eta}$ and $b_0=0$, where $\kappa$ is related to facilitative interactions and controls the existence of alternative stable states and the linear mortality rate $\eta$ accounts for the intensity of environmental stress.
+Because boundary effects smoothly take vegetation density to zero at the edges of the vegetated patch, our model does not allow for strictly homogeneous states with $b\neq 0$.
+However, far from these vegetation-desert boundaries (i.e., in the bulk of the vegetated area), we can neglect boundary effects and obtain quasi-homogeneous solutions from the nonspatial terms of Eq.\,\eqref{eq1}.
+These solutions are $b_{\pm}(\eta, \kappa) = \kappa \pm \sqrt{ \kappa^2-2\eta}$ and $b_0=0$, where $\kappa$ controls the existence of alternative stable states by modulating the intensity of facilitation, and the linear mortality rate $\eta$ is a proxy for the intensity of environmental stress.

 For $\kappa<0$ (i.e., no net facilitation), the nonspatial model is monostable.
-If additionally $\eta<0$ (low stress), then $b_0$ is unstable, and $b_+$ is stable.
+If, additionally, $\eta<0$ (low stress), then $b_0$ is unstable, and $b_+$ is stable.
 At higher stress $\eta>0$, $b_0$ is the only possible steady state and thus stable.
-In the presence of facilitation, $\kappa>0$, the system presents two alternative stable states for stress levels $0<\eta<\eta_c$, with $\eta_c = \kappa^2/2$. $\eta_c$ is hence a tipping point such that environmental conditions worsening beyond this point induce a sudden regime shift from a vegetated $b_+$ to a desert $b_0$.
-Homogeneous solutions in the bulk $b_+$, connect with the boundary condition $b=0$ near the system edges.
-This solution naturally generates two interfaces, or fronts, in the system, one in the proximity of $x=0$ and the other in the proximity of $x=L$.
-As the parameter $\eta$ is controlled by the effective mortality of the plants (considering the environmental conditions), it is generally considered the control parameter.
+In the presence of facilitation, $\kappa>0$, the system presents two alternative stable states for stress levels $0<\eta<\eta_{\mathrm{s.n}}$, with $\eta_{\mathrm{s.n}} = \kappa^2/2$ (black curves in Fig.\,\ref{F2}a,\,b). $\eta_{\mathrm{s.n}}$ thus represents a tipping point: when environmental conditions deteriorate beyond this value, the system undergoes a sudden regime shift from a vegetated state $b_+$ to a desert $b_0$.
+Near the edges of the bulk, the homogeneous solution $b_+$ connects to the boundary condition $b=0$, creating two interfaces, or fronts, one near $x=0$ and the other near $x=L$.
+Because $\eta$ sets the level of environmental stress by setting the effective plant mortality of the plants, it acts as the control parameter.

-Non-homogeneous solutions are much harder to obtain analytically, but we can compute the region of the parameter space where they occur by performing a linear stability analysis on Eq.\,\eqref{eq1}.
-Again, our analysis focuses on the ecosystem bulk and therefore considers that the boundaries are infinitely far.
+Patterned solutions are much harder to obtain analytically, but we can determine the region of parameter space where they occur by performing a linear stability analysis of Eq.\,\eqref{eq1}.
+Again, our analysis focuses on the ecosystem bulk and therefore assumes that the boundaries are infinitely far apart.
 To perform the linear stability analysis, we introduce a small perturbation to the uniform solution, $b=b_+ + u_0e^{\lambda t + ikx}$ and linearize in $u_0$, which gives a perturbation growth rate of the form